-- Dynamic IP allocation is typically implemented on guest networks with laptops, PCs, smartphones, and other portable equipment (using Wi-Fi or LAN physical connections in different locations).
+- Dynamic IP allocation is typically implemented on guest networks with laptops, PCs, smartphones, and other portable equipment, using Wi-Fi or LAN physical connections in different locations.

-To set a DHCP address range:
+To define DHCP address ranges:

-To export the ranges to a CSV file, select Export.
+- To export currently configured ranges to a .CSV file, select Export.